loginom/admin-guide-l10n/data-en/adapter/config/parameters.md

 ## Setting Parameters of Connection to the External Services

-To display the connections settings to the external service, it is required to select the corresponding item in the navigation tree (refer to  Figure 5).
+To display the connection settings to the external service, it is required to select the corresponding item in the navigation tree (refer to  Figure 5).

 ![Figure 5.
 Settings of connection to one of the external services](./images/connection_settings.png)